Great Scottish witch hunt of 1649–50: Extent

 The hunt of 1649–50 is one of five major witch-hunts in early modern Scotland, the others being in 1590–91, 1597, 1628–31 and 1661–62.
-There is one surviving and dated accusation for February 1649, a brewer in Dunfermine who successfully defended himself against a charge of using magic, perhaps to enhance his beer.
+There is one surviving and dated accusation for February 1649, a brewer in Dunfermline who successfully defended himself against a charge of using magic, perhaps to enhance his beer.
 There were two cases for March, three for April, 15 for May and by June the hunt was in full swing, continuing into mid-1650 when it began to subside.
 Like most of the major series of hunts in Scotland, it was largely confined to the Lowlands, where the Kirk had most control.
 It began in Lothian and spread to Fife and then throughout the Lowlands.
 The hunt probably began at Inverkeithing, where the minister Walter Bruce demonstrated an interest in witch hunting, being suspended for preaching at the execution of a witch in March 1649.
 This interest seems to have spread to neighbouring parishes.
 In addition to Inverkeithing there were major trials at Aberdour, Burntisland, Dysart and Dunfermline.
 The hunt spilled over into northern England, where a cluster of trials took place in the towns of Newcastle-upon-Tyne and Berwick-upon-Tweed as well as in the surrounding villages in Northumberland, in which Scottish witch hunters were involved.

 Some 612 records of accusations of witchcraft are known for Scotland in the years 1649 and 1650.
 Of these most, 399, are from 1649.
 They include 556 named persons and another 243 unnamed persons.
 According to Christine Larner, 1649 was "the year which may have seen the greatest number of executions in the whole of Scottish witch-hunting".
 More than 300 witches were executed in the trials, with as many as 200 executions in Lothian alone.
 The Newcastle witch trials involved 30 persons, claiming 20 victims, and was the last intense hunt in England.
 Most of the prosecutions in Scotland were in local ad hoc courts that had a much higher execution rate than the courts run by professional lawyers; local courts executed some 90 per cent of the accused over the entire period, the Judiciary Court 55 per cent, but the circuit courts only 16 per cent.